siganberg/sqlgen/README.md

 ## About

-This dotnet tools can generate `CREATE` sql scripts for stored procedures, tables and schemas.
+This dotnet tools can generate `CREATE` sql scripts for stored procedures, tables, views and schemas.
 You just need to create `sqlgen.json` that contains connection information such as server and credentials, list of databases, stored procedures and tables.
-The tool can automatically detect `REFERENCES` for `TABLE` and will automatically include it in the generation.
+The tool can automatically detect dependencies and will automatically include in the generation.

-I use this tool to generate scripts from an existing database and use EF migration for provisioning the development database.
-The generated scripts can also be used in our CI pipeline to initialize an empty database before running all integration tests.
+***Why do I even need this tool, I can just use the SQL Studio to generate the whole database?***

+Yes you can, but if you are working on legacy system that are not properly segragated, the database can contains thousands of sql objects such tables, stored procedures and views.
+And if your application only needed few of these sql objets, it is cumbersome to generate them individually in MS SQL Studio manually.
+And you can also say it's better to have everything, it doesn't harm.
+Not always the case.
+For example, I worked on a project that we automate everything in development box and  CI which includes running unit and integration testing.
+When running integration tests, we start our own instance of SQL Server, run EF migrations using the generated scripts from this too, run tests, and then tear it down.
+Everything is done on docker container and executed multiple times in our development machine or on our CI pipeline.
+So having large migration scripts will drastically slow down this process.

-## Installtion
+## Installation

 Install the tools globally.